Weeks 1 to 2 - preparing for ovulation

 Week 7 of pregnancy

-The brain is growing rapidly and this results in the head growing faster than the rest of the body.
+The brain is growing rapidly.
+This results in the head growing faster than the rest of the body.
 The embryo has a large forehead, and the eyes and ears continue to develop.

-The inner ear starts to develop, but the outer ear on the side of the head won't appear for a couple more weeks.
+The inner ear starts to develop.
+But the outer ear on the side of the head will not appear for a couple more weeks.

 Nerve cells continue to multiply and develop.
-The brain and spinal cord (the nervous system) starts to take shape.
+The brain and spinal cord (nervous system) starts to form.
 By the end of week 7, the embryo is about the same size as a pea.

 Week 8 of pregnancy

-By the time you're 8 weeks pregnant, the embryo is called a 'foetus'.
+By the time you are 8 weeks pregnant, the embryo is called a 'foetus'.

 At this stage, the legs are getting longer and look a little like paddles.
-The different parts of the leg aren't distinct yet.
-It'll be a bit longer before the knees, ankles, thighs and toes develop.
+The different parts of the leg are not distinct yet.
+It will be a bit longer before the knees, ankles, thighs and toes develop.

 The foetus is still inside its amniotic sac.
 The placenta continues to develop and forms structures that help attach the placenta to the wall of the womb.

 The foetus is still getting its nourishment from the yolk sac.
-By the end of week 8, the embryo is roughly the same length as a raspberry.
+By the end of week 8, the foetus is roughly the same length as a raspberry.